-1. I learned how to multi-task.
+1. I learned time management.
 On a busy night at work, you’ve got a million things going on.
 One table needs drink refills, another needs condiments, another is waiting for their bill, etc. Waitressing teaches great time management and teaches you to prioritize tasks so the most important things get done first.

 2. I learned to save my pennies.
 Literally.
 Waitressing is not a steady income.
 You might make a ton of money on Friday night, and have one table on Sunday night.
 It’s up to you to save your money accordingly so there’s always something in the bank account.
 And save those coins.
 A few nickels might not mean anything, but those coins can add up after a few weeks of tips!